Cindy Yuen-Zhe Chen

 Accessibility

-Audio descriptions for Dismantle / Assemble have been co-designed by Sarah Empey and Anthia Balis, and aim to provide enhanced accessibility for all visitors, including those who are blind or have low vision.
-These can be accessed in the gallery via a series of QR codes located next to a number of the artworks in the exhibition.
+Audio descriptions for Dismantle / Assemble have been co-designed by Sarah Empey, Natasha Frazer, and Anthia Balis, and aim to provide enhanced accessibility for all visitors, including those who are blind or have low vision.
 Verge encourages patrons to bring their own headphones.
 Tactile floor markings are also provided in the gallery for visitors using white canes.

 Artist Statement

-A four-channel video work made in collaboration with artists Phuong Ngo, Marikit Santiago and Jayanto Tan reflects upon the artists’ trajectories of intergenerational migration and cultural transmission, foregrounding the complex cultural identities of Southeast Asian migrant peoples in Australia.
-Tactile sound sculptures explore their sense of emplacement, inviting people to encounter sonic waterways in Sydney and Melbourne by touching carved surfaces that merge topographies of their cultural homelands in Southeast Asia with colonial coins.
+A four-channel video work made in collaboration with artists Phuong Ngo, Marikit Santiago and Jayanto Tan reflects upon our trajectories of intergenerational migration and cultural transmission, foregrounding the complex cultural identities of Southeast Asian migrant peoples in Australia.
+Tactile sound sculptures explore our sense of emplacement, inviting people to encounter sonic waterways in Sydney and Melbourne by touching carved surfaces that merge topographies of our cultural homelands in Southeast Asia with colonial coins.

 Artist Bio